 Have your authorized dealer service the clutch according to the clutch manufacturer's service guidelines.
 This vehicle is equipped with a rod and lever mechanical clutch linkage.
 Lubricate each pivot point on the clutch linkage.
 Replace with the recommended fluid Component Lubrication Index.
-Lubrication Specification Chart on page 216 before clutch pedal free travel is reduced to the minimum allowable 1/2 in.
+Lubrication Specification Chart on page 247 guide for determining whether your truck needs clutch adjustment.
+Some vehicles have automatic clutch adjustment.
+If yours doesn't have this feature, adjustment will have to be done by a trained certified mechanic.
+Have the adjustment done before clutch pedal free travel is reduced to the minimum allowable 1/2 in.
 (13 mm).
+Under normal wear conditions, the clutch will require periodic adjustment.
+See the clutch manufacturer's Service Manual for the proper adjustment procedures.